ecmwf/anemoi-graphs/docs/overview.rst

    data.

-The commands and syntax for building the graphs at each layer are the same in in `anemoi-graphs`.
+The commands and syntax for building the graphs at each layer are the same in `anemoi-graphs`.
 However, it is important to keep this distinction in mind when designing a weather graph to be used in a data-driven model with :ref:`anemoi-training
 <anemoi-training:index-page>`.